Yuenyeung (Hong Kong-Style Coffee Milk Tea)

 4 servings

-- Cook
+- Time

 15 minutes

 In Hong Kong, you don’t have to choose between the world’s two most popular beverages.
 Yuenyeung, or coffee milk tea, gives you the best of both worlds.
 The drink is a hallmark of cha chaan teng, Hong Kong-style diners that emerged around the 1950s.
-Serving affordable hybridized Canto-Western dishes and beverages, these establishments became an emblem of the unique cultural confluence that characterizes this former British colony.
+Serving affordable hybridized Canto-Western dishes and beverages, the establishments became an emblem of the unique cultural confluence that characterizes this former British colony.

-Featured in "These Humble Diners Embody the Unique Hybridized Culture of Hong Kong," by Megan Zhang.
+Featured in "These Humble Diners Embody the Unique Hybridized Culture of Hong Kong" by Megan Zhang.

 Ingredients